Green-Bat/ArkhamSpeedrunningWiki.github.io/Guides/City/Languages.md

+# Language Differences, and How to Change Languages

 **TL;DR**: Spanish is the fastest language for every full-game category, and French is fastest for HQR.

 There are a few points in the game where playing on a different audio language results in dialog ending faster, and allowing you to progress through the game faster.
 You can view a [full spreadsheet detailing all known language differences here](https://docs.google.com/spreadsheets/d/1IKkIDsWLHIBuIRkccrBSSW0kj0DUEJzlh97NLzSERkw/edit#gid=0).